Putting the spotlight on accessories

 Washbasins endure heavy traffic daily.
 Accessories can be a good way to add order while visually calming things down.

-A good accessory interacts with the room and things around it that creates the wow.
-If you have an unbecoming corner of a room – place a boldly-colored showpiece in another.”
+A good accessory is almost never working solo.
+It’s how it interacts with the room and things around it that creates the wow.
+It can even work as a welcome diversion.
+If you have an unbecoming corner of a room – place a boldly coloured showpiece in another.”

 Elin Stierna, interior designer at IKEA